• Skip to primary navigation

 • Herbs: Substitute your favorite herbs.
 Fresh herbs work well in this recipe; use twice as much fresh as dry.

-Lagniappe Tip: If you are looking for more heat, add Cayenne Pepper, or add chopped jalapenos or other chili peppers.
+Lagniappe Tip: If you are looking for more heat, add cayenne pepper or add chopped jalapenos or other chili peppers.

 coupon for Le Bon Papa Creole Seasoning